Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: A quick review of CIS(--like) many-body wavefunctions features

-Let $W^\zeta$ denote the set of all $N$--electron $\zeta$--type ansätze defined as in the previous subsection for any $L$--dimensional orthonormal spinorbital space.
-Any element of $W^\zeta$ has the properties depicted in this subsection.
-For the sake of readability, we will consider ``any'' electronic transition — i.e., a generic transition among the $M$ available — so we will drop the ``$0m$'' subscripts through all this subsection.
+For the sake of readability, we will consider ``any'' electronic transition — i.e., any among the $M$ available in our description — so we will drop the ``$0\rightarrow m$'' subscripts through all this subsection.